CYB3R8FalCKoN/as2ninja/README.md

-- 👋 Hi, I’m @as2ninja
+- 👋 Hi, I’m Adib
-- 👀 I’m interested in cyber security
+- 👀 I’m interested in Cyber Security and Cloud Computing
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning python, Penatration testing.
 - 💞️ I’m looking to collaborate on python
-- 📫 How to reach me (network4ninja@outlook.com)
+- 📫 How to reach me (adib@net4ninja.us)

 <!---
 as2ninja/as2ninja is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.